 The below was borrowed from Chapter One of Carmen Welker's books, "And there was War in Heaven!
-Surviving the End Times" which can be purchased through Amazon at CreateSpace or for the Kindle at Amazon (Sapphire Publications).
+Surviving the End Times" which can be purchased through Amazon or CreateSpace.
+For the Kindle version, go to Amazon (Sapphire Publications).

 Most end times books and articles concentrate on the meanings and symbols contained in the Books of Daniel and Revelation and offer endless theories about how the end times will unfold according to their particular perspectives.
 Their remedies are usually to scare people into stockpiling food and water and arm themselves to the teeth while hiding in the hills so they can get away from "the government."